CheskaM/ACNH/README.md

     - border: none; -> If you want no Borders.
     - border: 1px solid transparent; -> thickness(px) / not dashed or dotted / invisible

+    FLEX-WRAP: (Got most of the info from ChatGpt, Google, and Code You)
+    - flex-wrap: wrap; -> Items will wrap onto new lines
+    - wrap-reverse; -> items will wrap, but in reverse order

+    FLEX-FLOW:
+    - flex-wrap with flex direction (ex. flex-flow: row wrap;)

     CURSOR:
     - cursor: pointer; -> so it hovers as a Pointer when hovering on it.